isaac-mason/recast-navigation-js/.changeset/few-pandas-occur.md

 };
 ```

-As part of this change, the `maximumSubStepCount` and `timeFactor` Crowd properties have been removed.
+As part of this change, the `maximumSubStepCount`, `timeStep`, and `timeFactor` Crowd properties have been removed.